githubtraining/innersource-theory/docs/breaking_down_silos.md

 ## It starts with an organization strategy

-Below are five steps to encourage a unified vision within your organization:
+Below are four steps to encourage a unified vision within your organization:

-1. Create a unified vision
-2. Work towards a common goal
+1. Work towards a common goal
-3. Motivate and incentivize
+2. Motivate and incentivize
-4. Collaborate and create
+3. Collaborate and create
-5. Execute and measure
+4. Execute and measure

 ## ⌨️ Activity: Align your organization strategy
 **Purpose**: To identify areas of improvement. _(Time: ~20 minutes)_

 **Small group discussion: First 10 minutes**
-1. In small groups, discuss which one of the five steps needs improvement.
+1. In small groups, discuss which one of the four steps needs improvement.
 2. Which step(s) is the organization doing well at?

 **Collective discussion: Second 10 minutes**
-3. Share one item that needs improvement and the reasons why
+3. Share one item that needs improvement and the reasons why.
-4. Share one item that the organization is doing well at and the reasons why
+4. Share one item that the organization is doing well at and the reasons why.